virlie/w3d5beepBoop/README.md

   Specification:

-  Program returns numbers from 0 to the input number Example input: 7
+  **Program returns numbers from 0 to the input number.**
+  Example input: 7
   Example output: 0,1,2,3,4,5,6,7

-  Program replaces the first number that has a 0 with the word "Beep!"
+  **Program replaces the first number that has a 0 with the word "Beep!".**
   Example input:7
   Example output: "Beep!"1,2,3,4,5,6,7

-  Program replaces the 1 with the word "Boop!"
+  **Program replaces the 1 with the word "Boop!".**
   Example input: 7
-  Example output: "Boop!","Beep!",2,3,4,5,6,7"
+  Example output: "Boop!","Beep!",2,3,4,5,6,7

-  Program  replaces a number that is divisible by 3 with the phrase: "I'm sorry, Dave.
-I'm afraid I can't do that."
+  **Program  replaces a number that is divisible by 3 with the phrase: "I'm sorry, Dave.
+I'm afraid I can't do that.".**
   Example input: 7
   Example output: "Beep!", "Boop", 2, "I'm sorry, Dave.
+I'm afraid I can't do that.",4,5, "I'm sorry, Dave.
+I'm afraid I can't do that.", 7

+  **Program replaces the all numbers that has a 1 with "Boop!" and overrides the "0" rule.**
+  Example input: 10
+  Example output: "Beep!", "Boop!",2, "I'm sorry, Dave.
+I'm afraid I can't do that.",4,5,"I'm sorry, Dave.
+I'm afraid I can't do that.",7,8,"I'm sorry, Dave.
+I'm afraid I can't do that.", "Boop!"

-I'm afraid I can't do that.",4,5
+  **Program replaces the all numbers that are divisible by 3 with "I'm sorry, Dave.
+I'm afraid I can't do that." and overrides the "0" and "1" rules**
+  Example input: 15
+  Example output: "Beep!","Boop!",2,"I'm sorry, Dave.
+I'm afraid I can't do that.",4,5,"I'm sorry, Dave.
+I'm afraid I can't do that.",7,8,"I'm sorry, Dave.
+I'm afraid I can't do that.","Boop!","Boop!","I'm sorry, Dave.
+I'm afraid I can't do that.", 13, 14, "I'm sorry, Dave.
+I'm afraid I can't do that."

+  **Program needs to evaluate whether the input was a number or not a number.**
+  Example input: adff
+  Example output: alert error message.

+  **Program needs to be able to play repeatedly.**
+  Example input: 23
+  Example output: (reset)